rfearing/secret-text-communicator/README.md

 # Secret Text Communicator (beta)
 This app is built for sharing passwords or secret text with whoever in a more secure way than email without adding any extra steps for clients.

-The link you share can only be lived once.
+The link you share can only be viewed once.
 All passwords live encrypted in memory.

 All passwords expire in 7 days regardless of where they are hosted.